-On this page you can find complete ESL lesson plan about family and family members.
-This lesson plan includes all the materials you need including PDF flashcards, student cards and board games.
+On this page, you can find a complete ESL lesson plan about family and family members.
+This lesson plan includes all the materials you need including PDF flashcards, student cards, and board games.
 The games and activities on this page will have your students talking about their families in no time.

 Materials for this lesson: